-Q: Where is the most ideal spot for this ball to land?
+Ask yourself this question: Where is the most ideal spot for this ball to land?
 If I miss this target by 10 yards where is the best spot for that to happen?

-A: Determine these spots and make your new target halfway between them.
+Determine these spots and make your new target halfway between them.